skodjob/blog/posts/automation/automation-intro.md

 title: What does automation-hub mean?
 menu_order: 1
 post_status: publish
-post_excerpt: If you are interested in cool technologies for devops and automation like ansible, tekton or argo cd, check this introduction to our project.
+post_excerpt: If you are interested in cool technologies for DevOps and automation like Ansible, Tekton, or ArgoCD, check out this introduction to our project.
 featured_image: _images/automation.jpg
 author: jstejskal
 taxonomy: